Judge Reinhold: Early life

-Reinhold was born in Wilmington, Delaware, the son of Regina Celeste (née Fleming; born 1923) and Edward Ernest Reinhold (1907–1977), a trial lawyer.
-He was raised in Fredericksburg, Virginia and attended Alexis I. duPont High School until his family moved to Martin County, Florida prior to his junior year in high school.
-He attended Mary Washington College and Palm Beach Community College.
+Reinhold was born in Wilmington, Delaware, the son of Regina Celeste (née Fleming; 1923–2023) and Edward Ernest Reinhold (1907–1977), a trial lawyer.
+He was raised in Fredericksburg, Virginia, and attended James Monroe High School until his family moved to Martin County, Florida, prior to his junior year in high school.
+He attended Mary Washington College and Palm Beach State College (known as "Palm Beach Junior College" at the time).
 His maternal grandfather was from County Meath, Ireland.

 Career

-Reinhold has appeared in more than 60 films.

 Early roles

-His first appearance on screen was in the Wonder Woman episode "Amazon Hot Wax" (1979), in which he played Jeff Gordon, a singer who gets caught up in an extortion ring in the music business.

-He had a lead role in the movie Running Scared (1980) and a supporting part in the comedy Stripes (1981), which was a big hit.
+Reinhold had a lead role in the movie Running Scared (1980) and a supporting part in the comedy Stripes (1981), which was a big hit.
 He was one of many names in the flop comedy Pandemonium (1982).

-Reinhold's first major film role was as high school senior Brad Hamilton in Fast Times at Ridgemont High (1982), along with then-unknown actors Sean Penn, Phoebe Cates, Forest Whitaker, Jennifer Jason Leigh, and Nicolas Cage.
+Reinhold's first major film role was as high school senior Brad Hamilton in Fast Times at Ridgemont High (1982), along with then-unknown actors Sean Penn, Phoebe Cates, Forest Whitaker, Jennifer Jason Leigh, Nicolas Cage, Anthony Edwards and Eric Stoltz.
 "I thought my career would really take off after that role," Reinhold said later.
 "Instead, Sean's career took off."

 Reinhold had small roles in The Lords of Discipline (1983) and Gremlins (1984), and he appeared in an uncredited role in Pat Benatar's music video for "Shadows of the Night".

 Beverly Hills Cop and stardom

 Reinhold's career began to gain momentum when he played Detective Billy Rosewood, the junior police detective sent to trail Eddie Murphy's character, in Beverly Hills Cop (1984).

-The film's success led to Reinhold being given starring roles in Roadhouse 66 (1985), Head Office (1985) and Off Beat, but none of those were particularly successful.
+The film's success led to Reinhold being given starring roles in Roadhouse 66 (1985), Head Office (1985) and Off Beat (1986), but none of those were particularly successful.
 However, Ruthless People (1986), where he had a supporting role, was a big hit.
 That year, he said in an interview, "In my movies I portray this 'Everyman' persona, someone everybody can empathize with.
 People can identify with a guy like me."

 Reinhold tried to get financing for a film based on Carl Hiaasen's best-selling novel Tourist Season, but it was never made.
 Instead, he appeared in Beverly Hills Cop II (1987), which was another large success.

-Reinhold was given the lead in Vice Versa (1988).
-Vice Versa flopped.
+Reinhold was given the lead in Vice Versa (1988), but it flopped.
 "That was really the end of my highfalutin Hollywood career," Reinhold said later.
 "That's when the phone stopped ringing."
 He also developed a reputation for being difficult on set.
 "I was spoiled, and I was arrogant," said Reinhold of this period later.
 "I was very demanding, had an overblown image of who I was and got a reputation for being difficult.
 And rightfully so."